blueskysolarracing/revolution/README.md

 - Performance tests
 - Documentation (probably using sphinx)
 - Integration test for stress testing
-- Improve python integration test utilities to directly use c++ stuff and use message queues (current approach far too slow)
+- Improve python integration test utilities to directly use c++ stuff and mqueue